 Effective March 2012, the FSA introduced new standards for the Solvency Margin Ratio.
 The Solvency Margin Ratio is a criteria referred to by the authorities in supervising insurance companies when observing their financial strength.
 The new Solvency Margin Standards put more weight on investment risks.
-As a result of Manulife Japan's strong risk management policy, as well as prudent investment strategy and reinsurance, the new standards have had little impact on Manulife Japan's Solvency Margin Ratio and its competitive position in terms of financial strength.
+As a result of Manulife Japan's strong risk management policy, as well as prudent investment strategy and reinsurance, the new standards have had little impact on Manulife Japan's Solvency Margin Ratio.